My Account

 5. Primo

-The unique string of round icons is what I love about this modern CV template.
-The usage of a timeline on the left-hand side of your document makes it easier to track your experience and education dates.
-And the sidebar on the right allows you to include a lot of relevant information.
+The unique string of round icons shines on this modern CV template.
+Using a timeline on the left-hand side of your document makes it easier to track your experience and education dates.
+The sidebar on the right allows you to include a wealth of relevant information.

 Consistency in formatting is key to creating a professional CV.
 Ensure uniformity in font style, size, and spacing throughout the document.
 This not only enhances readability but also reflects your attention to detail and organisational skills, which are highly valued by employers.